meg-gutshall/vc-rust-learning-cohort/curriculum/README.md

 You can use this page with the entire curriculum to track your progress, or mark each section page.

+## High Level Overview

+- Install and setup Rust, then run through the basics
+- The basics - learn about variables, loops, etc.
+- Dive deeper - learn about Rust’s memory model
+- Round it out - learn how to write tests, handle errors, etc.
+- Advance your knowledge - parallelization + threads, generics 🧠 📈

 ## Introduction

 ### Reading